Marvellrite/alx-low_level_programming/0x02-functions_nested_loops/README.md

 5-sign.c: This program contains a function that prints the sign of a number.

 6-abs.c: This program returns the absolute value of anumber.

+7-print_last_digit.c: This program contains prints the last digit of a number.